Most Active Stories

 That’s the year Walt began a 20-year career with WDAF, the NBC affiliate in Kansas City.
 He wore many hats there -- reporter, anchor and news director.

-But it was there that he established his name as a pioneer among talk show hosts.
+But it was there that he established himself as a pioneer among talk show hosts.

 He and Jean Glenn hosted an innovative show called, simply, “Conversation.”
 And that’s just what it was.
 It was broadcast from the tony Breton's Restaurant at 12th and Baltimore, and featured high-caliber guests at the lunch table — authors, performers, politicians.